Helping your child maintain heritage language and culture while growing up in Australia

-Census data reveals that over a fifth of Australian households speaks a language other than English.
+Census data reveals that over a fifth of Australian households speak a language other than English.

 And while any parent raising bilingual children knows that language education can be a big task, research suggests it is worth the trouble.